Technically, this happened sometime around 2008, so it was before #MeToo was a part of the common tongue, but the principle still applies.

 Nevertheless, even though I was only an observer to this party, the whole ordeal affected my behavior moving forward.

-I was already a reserved and introverted kid anyway, but now I felt compelled to actively suppress my sexuality, knowing that I could be reported by a third party for showing too much overt sexual interest, even if the girl receiving this attention wasn’t opposed to it.
+I was already a reserved and introverted kid anyway, but now I felt compelled to actively suppress my sexuality, knowing that I could be reported by a third party for showing too much overt sexual interest at any time, even if the girl receiving this attention wasn’t opposed to it.

-The fruits of my efforts were apparent during my senior year: Going Monk Mode got me the highest grades in my class.
+The fruits of my efforts were apparent during my senior year, when all my Monk Mode efforts awarded me Valedictorian.
 But in return, my MGTOW movements trying to avoid getting #MeToo’d hurt my social status.

-It was actually an administrator (female) that suspected I was gay because all of my other friends spent a lot of time messing around with the girls while I avoided that behavior.
+It was actually an administrator (also female) that suspected I was gay because all of my other friends spent a lot of time messing around with the girls while I avoided that behavior.

-I just took a pause right now after writing that, to really let the dysfunctional nature behind her comments sink in, and remembering how confused I was as a kid about the appropriate way to interact with females, and how much more confusing it must be for the modern teenager actually growing up in the #MeToo era.
+I just took a pause right now after writing that, to really let the dysfunctional nature behind her comments sink in, and remembering how confused I was as a kid about the appropriate way to interact with females.
+I can’t imagine what it’s like for teenagers today growing up in the #MeToo era.

 I don’t regret missing out on the action in High School.
 I’m quite proud of what I was able to accomplish when I fully committed to my studies and reduced my social life.
 And I was clearly ahead of my time if we compare to the dating climate now, so that gives me confidence that I would have always gone MGTOW, no matter what parallel paths I would have taken.